• Skip to main content

 Rainmaker Conservation Park

-Located just outside of the popular resort destinations of Manual Antonio and Quepos, Rainmaker Conservation Park is a remarkable example of preservation and integrity.
-The privately-owned reserve, situated in the heart of the Fila Chonta Mountains, boasts 1450 acres of pristine rainforest.
+Located just outside the popular resort destinations of Manual Antonio and Quepos, Rainmaker Conservation Park is a remarkable example of preservation and integrity.
+The privately owned reserve, situated in the heart of the Fila Chonta Mountains, boasts 1450 acres of pristine rainforest.
 Unlike Manuel Antonio National Park, which hosts hundreds of thousands of tourists a year, Rainmaker Conservation Park offers a unique opportunity to experience a rainforest ecosystem that’s isolated and protected from the outside world.

 A Tragic & Triumphant Past

 Previously owned by Don Victor, a local farmer.
-The property that now comprises Rainmaker Conservation Park was in danger of being clear-cut and commercially developed.
+The property now comprising Rainmaker Conservation Park was in danger of being clear-cut and commercially developed.
 After suffering a period of severe drought, Victor’s crops were failing and he was woefully in debt.
 He struggled for years to preserve the property but was left with no choice but to sell his land.
 Rather than simply selling to the highest bidder Don Victor reached out to Mauricio Gutierrez.
 Mauricio, a fellow Costa Rican, with a similar passion for preserving rainforests.

 Mauricio Gutierrez agreed to purchase 500 acres of Don Victor’s farmland on behalf of The Body Shop.
 The cosmetic company planned to grow ingredients for use in their products.
 He also agreed to buy 5,000 acres of forest personally.
 He believed the pristine land would eventually be valuable for tourism.